KaiLangen96/hangman/README.md

          1. As a Returning User, I want to be able to access and view the game quickly and easily.
          2. As a Returning User, I want to be able to guess new animals.

      -   #### Frequent User Goals

          1. As a Frequent User, I want to be able to find different categories and/or difficulties to keep the game interesting.
+         2. As a Frequent User, I want to be able to save my score and compete against others in the leader board.

  ## Features